 - You are female, you are sexy.
 Men want you!

-She is young, she is pink, she is always using a short shirt and a white underwear.
+She is young, she is pink, she is always using a short shirt and white underwear.
 She is cute and of course, she is beautiful.
 She is… Babs Bunny!
-On the other side of rink… a blond and curvy creature.
+On the other side of the rink… a blond and curvy creature.
 So sexy that people call her “Femme Fatale”.
 She has “the body”.
 We are talking about Melissa Duck!
 The last, but not the least, lets applause the sexiest cat alive.
 White as snow, she has the most beautiful eyes in the world.
 She rarely talks, but with her… no words needed.
 Take care because Toodles Galore just arrived!

 Well, I must confess that was having fun writing this introduction, but this is much more serious than it looks.
 In front of us, we have three characters from three successful cartoons for kids.
 They were designed to be extremely attractive in order to engage with the male personage creating a love story in the animation.
-We can say that the way the authors found to give to the characters a love connection it is not…fair.
-The body language it is much more appealing compared with the psychological aspects of the female animals.
+We can say that the way the authors found to give to the characters a love connection is not…fair.
+The body language is much more appealing compared with the psychological aspects of the female animals.
 For example, in Tom & Jerry, Toodles Galore has a very sexy attitude and during all the episodes she appears in, we can not listen to her saying anything.
 Is the silence so sexy?

 Personally, I think all these sensual details in the characters bring an awkward approach when they are products for kids… but let us keep the focus on what these details can “teach”.
-This fictional reality based on image and easy going attitude of the female characters with the male ones can bring to the kid’s world the image of the women as an object that men can manipulate and get easily.
-It can show women as a very exposed and fragile to men’s decisions and reducing them to a world where their interests and knowledge are not valued.
+This fictional reality based on image and easy-going attitude of the female characters with the male ones can bring to the kid’s world the image of the women as an object that men can manipulate and get easily.
+It can show women as very exposed and fragile to men’s decisions and reducing them to a world where their interests and knowledge are not valued.
 But these characters are not bad examples just because of that… they shape the image of a perfect girl.
 Let us talk about it because I really want to know what is the secret of perfection is.

 - Are you looking for perfection?
 Call Disney.